 - Post remedial measurements

 - What steps may be taken and the potential cost (if any) if further work is needed following re-testing

 Following the remediation work the EPA advises that:

 - It is very important to re-test your building after the work is completed to ensure that radon levels have been reduced to below the Reference Level.
-The EPA provides a free post-remediation measurement service to all homeowners.
+The EPA provides a free post-remediation measurement service.

 - Although remediation is usually successful at the first attempt, sometimes more work is needed to reduce the radon levels to below the Reference Level.

 - There is no absolute certainty that radon will be reduced to below the Reference Level even following a number of remediation attempts.
 While this rarely happens, it is important to note that any significant reduction in radon levels will reduce the risk of developing radon related lung cancer.